arkhitech/redmine_update_reminder/README.md

 The periodicity of the repeating messages and the recipients settings are configured separately for each project or with templates.
 The regular notifications schedule is set on the **Periodic tasks schedule** tab located on the Plugin Settings page.

-One has to initialize the priodic tasks before the plugin's first run.
+One has to initialize the periodic tasks before the plugin's first run.

+For do this, click "Initialize periodic tasks" in the "Schedule periodic tasks" tab in the plugin settings.

 You can also set periodic notifications schedule convenient to you.